AsteriskAmpersand/Ice-Stable/README.md

   - Successful counter changes buff duration to 30 seconds.
   - Now combos into Spirit Blade II (was previously Spirit Blade I).
 - Iai Spirit Slash:
-  - On successful counter, upgrades Spirit Gauge by one level.
+  - On successful counters, upgrades Spirit Gauge by one level.
   - Spirit Cost increased to 35% (up from 0%).
-  - On successful counter at Red Gauge: 10% Spirit is refunded.
+  - On successful counters at Red Gauge: 10% Spirit is refunded.
   - > With these changes, ISS is now a high risk and high reward alternative to FSS.
 Hunters now have the option to choose between these two counters with different strengths and weaknesses to suit the situation.
   - The damage and properties of the first hit have been moved into the second hit.
     - MV changed to 0+78/0+92/0+120 by Gauge level (was 19+55/31+72/39+86).